FontanyLegall-Brandon/devtools-WebAudio/README.md

 		- set a finalizer for that node that uses this ID as its holdings
 		- when the node is reclaimed, the finalizer runs with the ID holdings, which we postMessage (or whatever messaging API content scripts have) the ID up to the web extension itself, so it can clean up

-## Timeline
-- The other two panels will be deprecated as intended during q4 2018/q1 2019
-- WebAudio panel will remain as it is until q2 2019
-	- We will support the student and write up information regarding the different parts of the proposal
-		- Nick → weakrefs / finalize
-		- Paul → web audio specifics
-		- Tom → content script
-		- Yulia → devtools
-		- lgreco → web extensions